susiemartin/G6PD_deficiency/README.md

 This repository contains the electronic health record (EHR) code lists, R scripts and PLINK commands required for analysis for Martin et al. (2025)[^1], as well as model diagnostic plots for the linear regression models detailed in the **Supplementary Appendix**.

-[^1]: Susan Martin, Miriam Samuel, Daniel Stow, Alys M. Ridsdale, Ji Chen, Katherine G. Young, Harry D. Green, Genes & Health Research Team, Andrew T. Hattersley, Veline L’Esperance, Trevelyan J. McKinley, Sarah Finer and Inês Barroso.
-Undiagnosed G6PD deficiency in Black and Asian individuals is prevalent and contributes to health inequalities in type 2 diabetes diagnosis and complications.
+[^1]: Martin, S., Samuel, M., Stow, D., Ridsdale, A.M., Chen, J., Young, K.G., Green, H.D., Genes & Health Research Team, Hattersley, A.T., L’Esperance, V., McKinley, T.J., Finer, S. & Barroso, I. Undiagnosed G6PD deficiency in Black and Asian individuals is prevalent and contributes to health inequalities in type 2 diabetes diagnosis and complications.
 Diabetes Care, (in-press), 2025.

 ## EHR code lists for clinical phenotype defintions
-EHR code lists for all clinical phenotypes used in the analysis are given in read v2, read v3, ICD-9, ICD-10 and SNOMED format, as well as self-reported definitions from the UK Biobank 20002 and 20003 fields.
-For the UK Biobank, EHR data was curated from assessment centre interview (self-reported), primary care (read v2 and v3 coded) and secondary care (ICD-9 and ICD-10 coded) sources<sup>1</sup>.
+EHR code lists for all clinical phenotypes used in the analysis are given in ICD-9, ICD-10, Read V2, Read CTV3, SNOMED and OPCS format, as well as self-reported definitions from the UK Biobank 20002 and 20003 fields.
+For the UK Biobank, EHR data was curated from assessment centre interview (self-reported), primary care (Read V2 and Read CTV3 coded) and secondary care (ICD-9, ICD-10 and OPCS coded) sources[^2].
 Details of the UK Biobank self-reported fields, assessment centre visits and values used to define each phenotype are given in **UKB_phenotype_definitions.xlsx**.
 For Genes & Health, EHR data was curated from primary care (SNOMED coded) and secondary care (ICD-10 coded) sources, in accordance with the type of data available.

+[^2]: Green, H.G.
+UKBB Health Care Records, <https://github.com/hdg204/UKBB> (2024).

 EHR code lists used here that were previously published elsewhere are listed below with references:
 - **20002_T2D.txt**, **20002_diabetes.txt**, **20003_diabetes_meds.txt**, **read_2_diabetes_diagnosis.txt**, **read_2_diabetes_drugs.txt**, **read_2_diabetes_other_types.txt**, **read_2_diabetes_qof.txt**, **read_3_diabetes_diagnosis.txt**, **read_3_diabetes_other_types.txt**, **read_3_diabetes_qof.txt**, **SNOMED_diabetes.csv** - from Young et al.<sup>2,3</sup> SNOMED_diabetes.csv contains the SNOMED codes for the ‘DM_COD’ section of the v44 Quality and Outcomes Framework (QOF)<sup>4</sup>.